From LimeSurvey Manual

 - If you set criteria on the same question that you ask for a summary, then that question will only present answers matching your criteria.
 So it is good practice not to set any criteria on the same question you are getting a summary of.

-For charting the library pChart is used which is completely included and usually doesn't have to be configured.
+For charting, the library pChart is used, which is completely included and usually doesn't have to be configured.

-"incomplete responses", "no answers" and not "completed/not displayed" counts
+"incomplete responses", "no answers" and "not completed/not displayed" counts

 Technically speaking, this is when there is no SubmitDate in the response table for this entry, but new data set was created already.

-A question with "no answer" counts: when the question was displayed, but the participant hasn't given an answer.
+- no answer: when the question was displayed, but the participant hasn't given an answer.

-Technically speaking, this is when the question is not mandatory, was displayed, received no answer and the user clicked Next or Submit: the consequence is that the database field for this answer is set to "" (empty string).
-This "no answer" status cannot be really computed for Date or pure Numerical questions where the database field cannot record a string.
+Technically speaking, this is when the question is not mandatory, was displayed, received no answer and the user clicked "Next" or "Submit".
+The consequence is that the database field for this answer is set to "" (empty string).
+This "no answer" status cannot be really computed for "Date" or pure "Numerical questions" where the database field cannot record a string.